Organigram Holdings Inc. (OGI) Shares Decline Despite Market Challenges

-The stock price of Organigram Holdings Inc. (NASDAQ: OGI) has dropped by -5.48 compared to previous close of 0.49.
-Despite this, the company has seen a fall of -10.12% in its stock price over the last five trading days.
+The stock price of Organigram Holdings Inc. (NASDAQ: OGI) has plunged by -2.20 when compared to previous closing price of 0.45, but the company has seen a -11.78% decline in its stock price over the last five trading sessions.

 Is It Worth Investing in Organigram Holdings Inc. (NASDAQ: OGI) Right Now?

-Additionally, the 36-month beta value for OGI is 1.30.
-There are mixed opinions on the stock, with 4 analysts rating it as a “buy,” 1 rating it as “overweight,” 5 rating it as “hold,” and 0 rating it as “sell.”
+compared to its average ratio and a 36-month beta value of 1.30.
+Analysts have mixed views on the stock, with 4 analysts rating it as a “buy,” 1 as “overweight,” 5 as “hold,” and 0 as “sell.”

 Sponsored

-The average price predicted by analysts for OGI is $1.07, The public float for OGI is 255.27M and currently, short sellers hold a 2.72% ratio of that float.
-The average trading volume of OGI on May 12, 2023 was 819.66K shares.
+The average price point forecasted by analysts for Organigram Holdings Inc. (OGI) is $1.07, The public float for OGI is 255.27M, and currently, short sellers hold a 3.43% ratio of that float.
+The average trading volume of OGI on May 17, 2023 was 833.14K shares.

 OGI’s Market Performance

-OGI’s stock has seen a -10.12% decrease for the week, with a -21.87% drop in the past month and a -44.50% fall in the past quarter.
-The volatility ratio for the week is 4.82%, and the volatility levels for the past 30 days are at 5.39% for Organigram Holdings Inc. The simple moving average for the past 20 days is -8.87% for OGI’s stock, with a -45.97% simple moving average for the past 200 days.
+OGI’s stock has seen a -11.78% decrease for the week, with a -18.31% drop in the past month and a -47.61% fall in the past quarter.
+The volatility ratio for the week is 5.99%, and the volatility levels for the past 30 days are at 5.60% for Organigram Holdings Inc. The simple moving average for the last 20 days is -11.73% for OGI stock, with a simple moving average of -48.48% for the last 200 days.

 Stock Fundamentals for OGI